azfarbkhr/piaic_qtr1_assignments/README.md

 2. Write a Python program to check if a number is positive, negative or zero (DONE)
 3. Write a Python function to check whether a number is completely divisible by another number.
 Accept two integer values form the user (DONE)
 4. Write a Python program that accepts an integer (n) and computes the value of (n + nn + nnn) (DONE)
-5. Write a Python program to calculate number of days between two dates
+5. Write a Python program to calculate number of days between two dates (DONE)
 6. Write a Python program to get the volume of a sphere, please take the radius as input from user.
 V=4 / 3 πr3
 7. Write a Python program to get the difference between a given number and 17, difference cannot be negative
 8. Write a Python program to get a new string from a given string where "Is" has been added to the front.
 If the given string already begins with "Is" then return the string unchanged